-When you garden, you experience a number of health benefits, as we mentioned in a previous article on indoor gardening.
-All that planting, watering, pruning, and weeding eases stress and anxiety, improves memory and concentration, and boosts self-esteem and well being.
+When you garden, you experience several health benefits as we mentioned in a previous article on indoor gardening.
+All that planting, watering, pruning and weeding eases stress and anxiety, improves memory and concentration and boosts self-esteem and well-being.

 Indeed, just being around plants can improve your state of mind, giving you more energy and helping you to feel more alert and alive.
-But on June 6th, we narrow our focus to zoom in on one very important benefit: exercise.
+However, on June 6, we narrow our focus to zoom in on one very important benefit: exercise.

-Yes, you can burn calories by gardening, and if you choose the right types of activities, you can also lose some weight.
-If you’re tired of the treadmill and the gym, we help you tailor your efforts so that you hit two birds with one stone: weight loss and a beautiful garden at the same time!
+You can burn calories by gardening and, if you choose the right types of activities, can also lose some weight.
+If you’re tired of the treadmill and the gym, we help you tailor your efforts so that you double your efforts by losing weight loss while creating a beautiful garden at the same time.

 Regular physical activity, on the other hand, is protective in many ways, including: